Crostino14/Mobile-Robots-For-Critical-Mission-Project/README.md

 # Design and Implementation of a Cone-Guided Navigation System Using ROS 2 and TurtleBot4 🐢📡

-This repository contains the final project for the course "Mobile Robots for Critical Missions" (2024/2025) — Group 04: Agostino Cardamone, Chiara Ferraioli and Asja Antonucci.
+This repository contains the final project for the course **"Mobile Robots for Critical Missions" (2024/2025)**.

 ## 🎯 Purpose
-The project implements a ROS 2-based navigation architecture for a TurtleBot4 tasked with reaching a predefined goal within a known indoor environment while respecting traversal rules imposed by colour-coded cones.
+The project implements a **ROS 2-based navigation architecture for a TurtleBot4** tasked with reaching a predefined goal within a known **indoor environment** while respecting **traversal rules imposed by colour-coded cones**.
 The system computes feasible paths, avoids static and dynamic obstacles, and enforces rules (pass to the left or right of cones depending on their colour).
-The architecture also includes recovery behaviours for localisation loss (the "kidnapped robot" scenario).
+The architecture also includes recovery behaviours for localisation loss (the "**kidnapped robot**" scenario).

 ## 🏛️ ROS 2 architecture overview
 The design is modular and reactive, leveraging ROS 2 publish/subscribe for inter-component communication.
 Perception, pose estimation, planning and high-level supervision are implemented as separate nodes communicating via topics.

-- Communication: primarily via topics (the navigation stack itself may use services/actions internally).
+- **Communication**: primarily via topics (the navigation stack itself may use services/actions internally).
-- Modularity: distinct nodes for cone detection, intermediate waypoint estimation and navigation supervision.
+- **Modularity**: distinct nodes for cone detection, intermediate waypoint estimation and navigation supervision.

 ![System architecture](docs/architecture.png)

-cone_detection_node
+**cone_detection_node**
   Detects cones from the RGB and depth streams using YOLOv8 and estimates distance.

-pose_estimator_node
+**pose_estimator_node**
   Selects valid cones, computes midpoints or lateral offsets, and publishes intermediate waypoints.

-navigation_node
+**navigation_node**
   Supervises the mission using a finite state machine (FSM), manages intermediate waypoints, and handles recovery/kidnap situations.

 ## 🔄 Finite State Machine (FSM)
-The navigation supervisor implements a finite state machine with five primary states:
+The navigation supervisor implements a **finite state machine** with five primary states:

 - `GO_FINAL`: initial state — navigate to the final mission goal.
 - `RECOVERY`: handle navigation failures or interruptions.